phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

     \label{fig:postproc}
 \end{figure}

-Another problem that arises is which low-pass filter to use.
-A simple gaussian blur uses future information which we do not want.
-One approach is to cut off the gaussian filter at some multiple of the standard deviation and have it offset to the left so the newest frame it uses is the present frame.
-Of course this causes the prediction to be delayed further.
-Another method is to use a predictive filter such as a Kalman Filter [@kalman_new_1960-1] instead.

 ## Evaluation

+The switchboard dataset contains alternating conversation.
 Because our predictor is only capable of handling situations where one speaker is consistently speaking and the other consistently listening, we need to evaluate it on only those segments.
 We call these segments "monologuing segments".

 For a simple subjective evaluation, we take a some random audio tracks from the training data and extract the monologuing segments.
 For each segment, we remove the original listener channel and replace it with the artificial one.
 This audio data is generated by inserting a random backchannel audio sample at every predicted timestamp.
 We get these audio samples from a random speaker from the training data, keeping the speaker the same over the whole segment so it sounds like a specific person is listening to the speaker.